 Gold Exchange and Specialized Buyers

-- Buy and sell gold based on global market prices
+- Buying and selling based on global market prices

-- Use professional testing methods (e.g., XRF analysis)
+- Professional testing methods such as XRF analysis

 Direct Supply from Mining and Export Channels